1975 Saskatchewan general election: Campaign

 One of the main issues of the campaign was natural resources management.
-On the onset of the campaign, Saskatchewan was facing court challenges and a capital strike from multinational resource extraction companies.
-The potash industry was opposed to the new provincial reserve tax on the mineral Blakeney's government had introduced the previous year.
-The federal government under Pierre Trudeau supported the companies' court challenges, and announced in his November 1974 budget that it would end the deduction of provincial royalties from federal tax.
+At the onset of the campaign, Saskatchewan was facing court challenges and a capital strike from multinational resource extraction companies.
+The potash industry was opposed to the new provincial reserve tax that Blakeney's government had introduced on that mineral the previous year.
+The federal government under Pierre Trudeau supported the companies' court challenges, and announced in the November 1974 federal budget that it would end the deduction of provincial royalties from federal tax.

-Under these circumstances, the opposition Liberal and PC parties proposed lower natural resources royalty payments to ease the companies' concerns and bring back investments in the province.
-They were fiercely opposed to public ownership of natural resources.
+Under these circumstances, the opposition Liberal and PC parties proposed lower natural resource royalty payments to ease the companies' concerns and bring investments back to the province.
+They were fiercely opposed to public ownership in the extraction and refinement of natural resources.
 On the other hand, Blakeney's NDP ran on the slogan New Deal '75.
-The platform promised to increase royalties, and more direct government participation in the natural resources sector, especially for the development and exploration of energy resources like oil, gas, coal and uranium, and minerals like postash.
+The platform promised to increase royalties, and more direct government participation in the natural resources sector, especially for the development and exploration of energy resources like oil, gas, coal and uranium; and minerals like potash.